-How to Strengthen Gums Naturally | Food for Healthy Gums
+How to Have Healthy Gums Naturally

 Additionally, here are some foods for healthy gums that can help strengthen gums naturally:

-- Apples – considered Mother Nature’s floss by some experts, apples have natural acids that help clean teeth and gums.
+- Apples – Considered Mother Nature’s floss by some experts, apples have natural acids that help clean teeth and gums.
 What’s more, the fruit’s skin acts as a natural flossing mechanism to keep gums healthy!
 Encourage your child to eat an apple for dessert!

-- Dairy products – calcium is essential for healthy teeth and gums, and few foods can match dairy for concentrated calcium content.
-Sugar-free yogurt, milk and cheese are smart options here.
+- Dairy products – Calcium is essential for healthy teeth and gums, and few foods can match dairy for concentrated calcium content.
+Sugar-free yogurt, milk, and cheese are smart options here.

-- Fibrous vegetables – fiber is an underrated ingredient for healthy gums.
+- Fibrous vegetables – Fiber is an underrated ingredient for healthy gums.
 Fibrous veggies take extra chewing to break down, which prompts extra saliva production.
 The saliva, in turn, washes away harmful bacteria to keep gums free of food particles and plaque.

-- Ginger root – this pungent herb isn’t normally considered a mouth-friendly food, but it has naturally occurring anti-inflammatory compounds to promote healthy teeth and gums.
+- Ginger root – This pungent herb isn’t normally considered a mouth-friendly food, but it has naturally occurring anti-inflammatory compounds to promote healthy teeth and gums.
 Try some in a stir fry for your next family meal.
 Instead of jarred ginger, go with freshly grated ginger root.